 BSc (Hons) Combined Studies in Science: Chemistry and Computing (Sunderland University) 1990

-Full Member of Data Mining & Pattern Recognition Research Centre (from October 2009 to present)
+Full Member of Data Mining & Pattern Recognition Research Centre (from 2009 to 2012)

 Associate Member of Biochemistry, Drug Design & Cancer Research Centre (from October 2009 to September 2011)

 Full Member of Society for the Study of Artificial Intelligence and Simulation of Behaviour (from March 1995 to present).